Identification of Hip and Knee Joint Impedance During the Swing Phase of Walking: Results

 \subsection{Validation of joint impedance identification method}

 For each combination (in total 729 combinations) of the possible values of joint stiffness and damping, the majority of the ten optimisations for each combination converged to the same global minimum of the squared 2-norm of the PE (results not shown).
 The solution(s) with the lowest 2-norm of the PE were taken.
 In case no synthetic measurement noise was added, the parameter estimation errors were between -0.87 and 0.59 Nm/rad and between -9.2$\cdot$10\textsuperscript{-2} and 4.7$\cdot$10\textsuperscript{-2} Nms/rad, for the joint stiffness and damping respectively.
 When adding the synthetic measurement noise, the estimation errors increased (see Table~\ref{table: Estimation Errors}).
-For the hip and knee these errors for $K$ and $D$ remained within reasonable bounds.
+The knee estimates were the least sensitive to adding noise.
+For the hip and knee, errors in stiffness estimates were less than 4\% and in damping estimates less than 14\% of the range of explored stiffness and damping values, respectively.
 But the minimal and maximal estimation error for the ankle stiffness and damping were considerably larger.